 Set up a sales funnel

-Once you have a list of leads, the next step is to set up a sales funnel to guide them through the purchasing process.
+Once you have a list of leads, the next step is to set up a sales process to guide them through the purchasing process.
 This could include a series of emails or other touchpoints that provide value and encourage the lead to take the next step.

-To set up a sales funnel, you’ll need a marketing automation tool, such as Infusionsoft or Hubspot.
+To set up a marketing funnel, you’ll need a marketing automation tool, such as Infusionsoft or Hubspot.
 These tools allow you to create a series of automated emails or other touchpoints that are triggered based on

 the actions of the lead.
 For example, you can set up an automated email to be sent to a lead when they download a lead magnet or visit a specific page on your website.